theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 In a future version of this teaching portfolio, I plan to include selected feedback from the workshop evaluation forms to document the learning experience more systematically.

-### Assessment Rubrics and Course Alignment

-In both Entrepreneurship and General Management and Organization, I introduced grading rubrics to make assessment more transparent and consistent.

-In the Entrepreneurship course, the rubric supports the assessment of student business plans.
-It provides a shared reference point for evaluating the different parts of the business plan and helps align expectations between lecturers, students, and external startup guests involved in the course.

-In General Management and Organization, I introduced a rubric for student presentations.
-This makes it easier to assess presentations consistently and to provide more structured feedback.

-For me, these rubrics are assessment tools, but they are also communication tools.
-They clarify what quality means in a course.
-They help students understand what is expected and support a stronger alignment between learning activities, outputs, and evaluation.

 ## Thesis Supervision